jgoerner/corona-hackathon/README.md

 #### - Optimized Allocation -
 The **secret sauce** of SWA is a **benevolent artificial intelligence** that tries to maximize the benefit for all parties (for further details of the problem domain you might want to take a look at [assignment problems](https://en.wikipedia.org/wiki/Assignment_problem) or [the adwords problem](http://infolab.stanford.edu/~ullman/mmds/ch8.pdf))

+## 📑 Technical Documentation
+> What was the rationale behind certain decisions we've made?

+In order to be as transparent as possible, and provide a clean and reproducible line of thought, we captured all our technological decision with the help of [Architecture Decision Records](https://github.com/joelparkerhenderson/architecture_decision_record) which you can find in the [`/doc/architecture`](./doc/architecture) folder.

 ## 💪 Get Involed
 > How can you help & get involved?